Ramijul/go-gin-oms/setup.md

    GET localhost:8080/users
    ```

    _This will list all the users.
-You will find only one for now._
+You will find only one user in the list for now._

 2. Grab the ProductID from